phillipdavidstearns/-000000/README.md

 ## Contents:

-This repo serves as an archive of cource material and collaborative research expanding the notion of the Digital Dark Age not as some hypothetical future state, but as a moment of history we are currently living through.
+This repo serves as an archive of cource material and collaborative research expanding the notion of the Digital Dark Age not as some hypothetical future state, but rather as our present historical moment.

 * [Lecture Resources](https://github.com/phillipdavidstearns/-000000/tree/master/lectureResources) - contains materials, images, keynotes presentations, and other material presented during the seminar.